ChristianGerardHizon/On-Call/docs/admin.md

 ### Service Provider Create Screen

     - allows the admin to create a `inactive` service provider
-    - manage the subscription of a sp
+    - manage the subscription of a service provider

 ### Service Provider Screen